Indefinite Integral

 Indefinite integrals are further solved through different methods of integration by parts, integration by substitution, integration of partial fractions, and integration of inverse trigonometric functions.
 Let us learn more about indefinite integrals, important formulas, examples, and the difference between indefinite integrals and definite integrals.

-What Is Indefinite Integral?
+What is Indefinite Integral?

-Examples on Indefinite Integral
+Calculate Indefinite Integral

 Solution: